ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-a-shortcut-college/index.md

 These are marketing tactics.
 They inflate prices and offer discounts to create a false sense of value.

 ### But It's Hard For Me To Study On My Own
-Motivation and self-discipline are a must for any tech related position.

-If you **really** can't do it then you need to rethink your career choices.
+Self-discipline and motivation are essential in tech.
+If you struggle with independent learning, reconsider your career path.

 ### But My Contract With Them Requires Them To Get Me A Job
 Some shortcut-colleges are promising an entry-level position upon course completion, with the sweet benefits of getting: